pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_nons.md

 Denormalized calls: Same

 Todos triggered:
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Math_sign
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_sign
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Math_sin
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_sin
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $Math_hypot
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_hypot